-Defne (Sadıklar) Arslan is Director of the Atlantic Council IN TURKEY program.
+Defne (Sadıklar) Arslan is senior director of the Atlantic Council IN TURKEY program.
 Mrs. Arslan also serves as the Council’s regional representative with a specific focus on Turkey.
 Arslan launched the Council’s first office in the region in May 2015 and the Atlantic Council IN TURKEY program in 2018

 After graduating from the Economics faculty of Middle East Technical University (METU) in 1987 with honors degree, Arslan started her career as a banker in Istanbul, where she successfully launched the early operations of Koc-American Bank, then a joint venture of American Express and Koc Bank.

 She pursued her banking career until she started her MBA, while she also worked as journalist and columnist for a financial/economic newspaper owned by the Sabah group at that time.

 She left for the U.K. in 1990 as she received a scholarship from the British Government for a master on finance.
 While in the U.K., Mrs. Arslan was honored with an Erasmus grant from the European Union, to work on her dissertation in Siena, Italy on the European banking system.